dmuth/tarsplit/README.md

 While working on <a href="https://github.com/dmuth/splunk-lab">Splunk Lab</a>, I kept running into an issue where a particular layer in the Docker image was a Gigabyte in size.
 This was a challenge because there was a number of wallclock seconds wasted when processing the large layer after a push or pull.
-If only there was a way split that layer up into multiple smaller layers, which Docker would then transfer in parallel...
+If only there was a way to split that layer up into multiple smaller layers, which Docker would then transfer in parallel...

 While investigating, the culprit turned out to be a very large tarball.
 I wanted a way to split that